gitsuren/git-workshop/docker-reveal/md/workflows.markdown

   in an order that makes logical sense.

 <aside class="notes">
-Talk about how Surendra and I work at Deere
+Talk about how the previous work history looks like
 </aside>